eval/envied/README.md

 ...your customizations

 # a variant of this is source_up
-# an .envrc in a subfolder can load the main-file and override specific values
+# an .envrc in a subfolder can load the .envrc from the root of the project and override specific values
-# this would allow e.g. for a specific test-environment:
+# this would allow e.g. for a specific test-environment in the subfolder:
-# my-project/test/.envrc
+# in my-project/test/.envrc
 source_up .envrc
-export DATABASE_URL=the-test db-url
+export DATABASE_URL=the-test-db-url
 ```